-In the current year, the Entity applied a series of new and modified IFRS, issued by the International Accounting Standards Board ("IASB") which are mandatory and entered into force from the years that started on or after January 1, 2019.
+In the current year, the Entity applied a series of new and modified IFRS, issued by the International Accounting Standards Board ("IASB") which are mandatory and entered into force from the periods that begin on or after January 1, 2019.

-New and modified IFRSs that are effective for the reporting periods and periods beginning on or after January 1, 2019
+New and modified IFRSs that are effective for the reporting periods and periods beginning on or after January 1,2019

-The Entity verified compliance with the implementation of IFRS 16 (issued by the IASB in January 2016), which establishes new or modified requirements regarding lease accounting.
-It introduces significant changes to the lessee's accounting, eliminating the distinction between an operating and financial lease and requiring the recognition of an asset for rights of use and a liability for leasing on the commencement date of all leases, except those that are considered short term or low value assets.
-In contrast to the lessee's accounting, the requirements for the lessor remain significantly unchanged.
-The initial impact of the adoption of IFRS 16 on the Entity's consolidated financial statements is described below.
+The Entity verified the compliance with the IFRS 16 (issued by the IASB in January 2016) implementation, which establishes new or amended requirements regarding lease accounting.
+It introduces significant changes to the lessee accounting by removing the distinction between operating and financial lease and requiring the recognition of an right-of-use assets and a liability for leasing at commencement date of all leases, except those that are considered short term or low value assets.
+In contrast to the lessee accounting, the requirements for the lessor accounting have remained significantly unchanged.
+The impact of the adoption of IFRS 16 on the Entity's consolidated financial statements is described below.